Mission

 The Executive Office provides strategic and operational oversight for the agency.

-The Agency Relations Department is responsible for effectively conveying the agency’s expertise and authority through public and governmental relations, branding marketing, media, web services, training, and other creative design solutions.
+The Agency Relations Department is responsible for effectively conveying the agency’s expertise and authority through public and governmental relations, branding marketing, media, web services, training, and other creative design solutions, and continuity of government operations.
+In coordination with the Office of Homeland Security, Texas Division of Emergency Management, and Department of Information Resources, SORM’s Continuity Planners assist agencies with the implementation of the Continuity of Operations planning.

 The Project Management Department is responsible for overseeing all agency projects and initiatives providing a framework to manage and evaluate project workflow.